Skip to content

 Certificates and records

-A calibration certificate states the instrument’s identity (usually its serial number), the standard used, the as-found and as-left results against tolerance, the date, who performed the work, and when the next calibration falls due.
+A calibration certificate states the instrument’s identity (usually its serial number), the standard used and its traceability, the as-found and as-left results against tolerance, the date, who performed the work, and when the next calibration falls due.
 Customers, accreditation bodies, and auditors ask for these, and they ask per instrument: “show me the current certificate for this exact detector”.
 A folder of PDFs named scan0041.pdf does not survive that conversation, so the certificate needs to live with the asset’s record.
+The point of a certificate is not the piece of paper - it is being able to answer, at any moment, whether a given instrument was in tolerance on the day it took a particular measurement.

 Setting calibration intervals

 The manufacturer’s recommended interval is the starting point, not the answer.
 Tighten it for instruments that are heavily used, transported daily, or have a history of arriving out of tolerance; consider stretching it for stable instruments with a clean record.
 Criticality trumps convenience - kit used for safety decisions, like safety equipment and gas detection, deserves the conservative interval.
+Annual calibration is the most common default across industries, but the number should follow the evidence: an instrument that always passes can earn a longer interval, and one that keeps failing has already told you its interval is too long.
 A lapsed calibration has a habit of surfacing at the worst moment, turning into downtime when an instrument is pulled from service mid-job or fails an audit.

 Calibration in practice